huggingface/blog/multi-lora-serving.md

 ## Gather LoRAs

 First, you need to train your LoRA models and export the adapters.
 You can find a [guide here](https://huggingface.co/docs/peft/en/task_guides/lora_based_methods) on fine-tuning LoRA adapters.
-Do note that when you push your fine-tuned model to the Hub, you need to push the adapter, and not the merged model.
+Do note that when you push your fine-tuned model to the Hub, you need to push the adapter, not the merged model.
 For deeper support, please check out our [Expert Support Program](https://huggingface.co/support).
-The real value will come when you create your own LoRAs on your specific use-cases.
+The real value will come when you create your own LoRAs for your specific use cases.

 ### Low Code Teams